Dre Campbell Farm

 8. Mulch

-Straw mulch applied around plants is another simple solution to controlling beetles naturally.
+Straw mulch or other loose material applied around plants is another simple solution to help deter cucumber beetles naturally.

 9. Vacuuming

-Handpicking is a tedious task, but with care, vacuuming these pests off of your plants may be easier.
+Handpicking is a tedious task, but with care, vacuuming the adult beetles off of your plants may be easier.
 However, ensure you empty the vacuum into a sealable bag for disposal.

-Add 1 ounce each of ash and lime to one gallon of water and mix.
-This dissolved solution can then be mobilized in spray bottles and applied to the impacted plants.
+Add 1 ounce each of ash and hydrated lime to one gallon of water and mix.
+This dissolved solution can then be added to spray bottles and applied to the affected plants.

 11. Neem Oil